Facts About Mahatma Gandhi

-- Mahatma Gandhi was nominated for the Nobel Peace prize 5 times
+- Mahatma Gandhi has been nominated 5 times to the Nobel Peace Prize.

-- M. K. Gandhi was responsible for the Civil Rights movement in 4 continents and 12 countries.
+- M. K. Gandhi was in charge of the Civil Rights movement in four continents and 12 countries.

-- Great Britain, the country against whom he fought for independence, released a stamp honouring him, 21 years after his death
+- Great Britain, the nation he fought for independence from, issued a stamp that honoured him 21 years after his death.

-- Mahatma Gandhi walked/traveled almost 18 kilometers a day throughout his lifetime which is enough to walk around the world twice over
+- During his lifetime, Mahatma Gandhi walked/travelled about 18 kilometres a day which is enough to walk around the world twice.

-- Mahatma Gandhi corresponded with a lot of people – Tolstoy, Einstein and Hitl were among the many
+- Mahatma Gandhi was among the others who corresponded with Tolstoy, Einstein and Hitler.

-- Gandhiji was not present during Nehru’s tryst of destiny speech to celebrate independence
+- During Nehru’s attempt at fate speech Gandhiji was not present to celebrate independence.

-- Steve Jobs was a fan of Mahatma Gandhi – his round glasses are not only similar but also a tribute
+- Steve Jobs was a follower of Mahatma Gandhi-not only are his round glasses identical but also a tribute to him.

-- Gandhiji had a set of false teeth, which he carried in a fold of his lo** cloth
+- Gandhiji was carrying a set of false teeth that he kept in a fold of his missing fabric.

-- Mahatma Gandhi spoke English with an Irish accent, for one of his first teachers was an Irishman
+- Mahatma Gandhi spoke English with an Irish accent, having been an Irishman for one of his first professors.

-- There are 53 major roads (excluding the smaller ones) in India, and 48 roads outside India that are named after him
+- In India, there are 53 main roads (excluding the smaller ones) and 48 outside of India named after him.

 Some More Interesting Facts about Mahatma Gandhi

-3. His birthday (2nd October) is commemorated world-wide as International Day of Nonviolence.
+3. His birthday (October 2nd) is commemorated as International Day of Nonviolence worldwide.

-4. He was the youngest child of his parents.
-He had 2 brothers and 1 sister.
+4. He was his parents youngest child.
+He had two brothers and one sister.

-5. Gandhi’s father was Hindu by religion and Modh Baniya by caste.
+5. By religion Gandhi’s father was Hindu, and by caste Modh Baniya.

-7. Mohandas Karamchand Gandhi was assassinated in the garden of the former Birla House.
+7. Mohandas Karamchand Gandhi was murdered in the former Birla House courtyard.

-8. Gandhi ji and famous author Leo Tolstoy interacted with each other through letters.
+8. Gandhi Ji and famous author Leo Tolstoy interacted through letters.

-9. Gandhi ji set up a small colony, Tolstoy Farm at an 1100 acre site, 21 miles from Johannesburg, South Africa for his colleagues in the Satyagraha struggle.
+9. For his colleagues in the Satyagraha movement, Gandhi Ji set up a small colony, Tolstoy Farm at an 1100 acre site, 21 miles from Johannesburg, South Africa

-10. Gandhi ji was born on Friday, India got its freedom on Friday and Gandhi ji was assassinated on Friday.
+10. Gandhi ji was born Friday, India was liberated Friday and Gandhi ji was assassinated Friday.

-12. Gandhi in 1982 is an epic historical drama film based on Mohandas Karamchand Gandhi won the Academic Award for best motion picture.
+12. In 1982, Gandhi is an epic historic drama film based on Mohandas Karamchand Gandhi, who won the Academic Award for Best Film.

-13. In 1930, he was the Time Magazine Man of the Year.
-He was a great writer and the Collected Works of Mahatma Gandhi have 50,000 pages.
+13. He became the Time Magazine of the Year in 1930.
+He was a brilliant writer and Mahatma Gandhi’s Collected Works have 50,000 pages in it.

-14. Do you know that 5 times Mahatma Gandhi was nominated for the Nobel Peace Prize.
+14. Do you know Mahatma Gandhi has been nominated for the Nobel Peace Prize 5 times.

-15. The country against whom he fought for India’s Independence, Great Britain, released a stamp honouring him, 21 years after his death.
+15. Great Britain, the nation he fought against for India’s Independence, issued a stamp honouring him 21 years after his death.

-16. Mohandas Karamchand Gandhi was not born with the title Mahatma.
-He was given the title to him by the Nobel Prize winning Bengali poet Rabindranath Tagore.
+16. Mohandas Karamchand Gandhi with the title Mahatma was not born.
+The Nobel Prize winning Bengali poet Rabindranath Tagore gave him the nickname.

-17. When Jawaharlal Nehru was giving tryst of destiny speech to celebrate independence, Gandhi ji was not present at that time.
+17. When Jawaharlal Nehru gave an attempt at fate speech to celebrate independence, at that time Gandhi ji was not present.

-18. Mahatma Gandhi funeral procession was 8 kilometres long.
+18. Funeral procession for Mahatma Gandhi was eight kilometers long.

-19. Reserve Bank of India issued The Gandhi series banknotes by displaying portrait of Mahatma Gandhi since its introduction in 1996.
-The series issued in 1996 is of 10 and 500 rupee banknotes.
+19. Reserve Bank of India issued banknotes of The Gandhi series by showing Mahatma Gandhi’s portrait since its launch in 1996.
+The series issued in 1996 is 10 and 500 banknotes in rupee type.

-20. In 1959, Gandhi Memorial Museum was established.
-It is located in the city of Madurai in Tamil Nadu, India.
-It is also known as Gandhi Museum.
-It consists of a blood stained garment which was worn by Mahatma Gandhi when he was assassinated by the Nathuram Godse.
+20. Gandhi Memorial Museum was established in 1959.
+It is located in Madurai city in Tamil Nadu, India.
+It is also known as Museum of Gandhi.
+This consists of a blood soaked robe which was worn by Mahatma Gandhi when the Nathuram Godse assassinated him.

 These Are Some Interesting Facts About Mahatma Gandhi